The minimal Morse components of translations on flag manifolds are normally hyperbolic: Preliminaries

-The subject matter of this paper is the dynamics of a flow $g^t$ of translations of $G$ into its flag manifolds $\F_\T$.
-Here $G$ is a connected real Lie group with semi-simple Lie algebra $\g$.
-The flow $g^t$ is either given by the iteration of some $g \in G$, for $t \in \Z$, or by $\exp(tX)$, for $t \in \R$, where $X \in \g$.
-The flag manifold is a homogeneous space of $G$ and $g^t$ acts on it by left translations.
-Throughout the article we will assume that $G$ is a linear group, since $G$ acts on its flag manifolds by the adjoint action.
+Here we collect some previous results about the dynamics of a flow $g^t$ of translations of a real semisimple Lie group $G$ acting on its flag manifolds $\F_\T$.
+The flow $g^t$ is either given by the iteration of some $g \in G$, for $t \in \Z$, or by $\exp(tX)$, for $t \in \R$, where $X \in \g$, and $g^t$ acts on $\F_\T$ by left translations.
+Since $G$ acts on its flag manifolds by the adjoint action we will assume that $G$ is a linear Lie group, and thus $\g$ is linear Lie algebra.